 During this year, the foundations of learning are set and the behaviours for learning are created.
 At Moorfield we ensure that we have extremely high expectations of our children and no learning time is lost.
-We have two class teachers supported by a team of highly effective teaching assistants.
-Although the children are in two classrooms, there is free flow between the classrooms supported by a corridor space that has learning zones and access to the outdoor learning quadrant, playground and forest zone.
-The teachers and TA’s support learning across both classrooms and the free flow opportunities allow for the children to mix from both classes and work with adults across Reception.
+We have one class teacher supported by a team of highly effective Higher Level Teaching Assistants (HLTAs) and Teaching Assistants.
+The EYFS curriculum is catered for across learning zones which also include access to an outdoor learning quadrant, playground and woodland area.

 The curriculum is thoroughly planned out to incorporate teacher and TA led focus sessions, exploration with independent application time, an opportunity to work meaningfully outside and is carefully balanced between ‘free flow’ and focus teacher led learning.
-It is vital to ensure that our children develop the prime areas of learning and in particular for our children, managing their feelings and behaviour and developing their speaking, listening and understanding skills.
+It is vital to ensure that our children develop the prime areas of learning and in particular for our children, manage their feelings and behaviour and developing their speaking, listening and understanding skills.
 Thus, ‘free flow’ and exploration is very important and a large part of our EYFS curriculum.
-In addition, to ensure the children have the chance to meet our high expectations, our daily timetable is varied and tight.

 The areas of learning and development

 There are seven areas of learning and development that shape educational programmes in early years settings.
 All areas of learning and development are important and inter-connected.
 Three areas are particularly important for building a foundation for igniting children’s curiosity and enthusiasm for learning, forming relationships and thriving.

 Providers must also support children in four specific areas, through which the three prime areas are strengthened and applied.

 - Expressive Arts and Design

 The environment is set up to ensure that all areas of learning are catered for both inside and outside.